-Wasenhasi is the official mascot of the Cannstatter Volksfest.
+Wasenhasi is the official mascot of the Cannstatter Wasen.
 During the festival, he regularly walks around the site so that you can have your picture taken with him.
 But read for yourselves what he has to say.

 Dear friends of the Wasen,